-- announcements of technological innovations or new products by us or others; - announcements by us of significant strategic partnerships, out-licensing, in-licensing, joint ventures, acquisitions or capital commitments; - expiration or terminations of licenses, research contracts or other collaboration agreements; - public concern as to the safety of drugs we, our licensees or others develop; - general market conditions; - the volatility of market prices for shares of biotechnology companies generally; - success of research and development projects; - success in clinical and preclinical studies; - departure of key personnel; - developments concerning intellectual property rights or regulatory approvals; - variations in our and our competitors' results of operations; - changes in earnings estimates or recommendations by securities analysts, if our ordinary shares or ADSs are covered by analysts; - changes in government regulations or patent decisions; - developments by our licensees; and - general market conditions and other factors, including factors unrelated to our operating performance.
+- announcements of technological innovations or new products by us or others; - announcements by us of significant strategic partnerships, out-licensing, in-licensing, joint ventures, acquisitions or capital commitments; - expiration or terminations of licenses, research contracts or other collaboration agreements; - public concern as to the safety of drugs we, our licensees or others develop; - general market conditions; - the volatility of market prices for shares of biotechnology companies generally; - · success of research and development projects; - success in clinical and preclinical studies; - departure of key personnel; - developments concerning intellectual property rights or regulatory approvals; - variations in our and our competitors' results of operations; - changes in earnings estimates or recommendations by securities analysts, if our ordinary shares or ADSs are covered by analysts; - changes in government regulations or patent decisions; - · developments by our licensees; and - general market conditions and other factors, including factors unrelated to our operating performance.

-These factors and any corresponding price fluctuations may materially and adversely affect the market price of our ordinary shares and the ADSs and result in substantial losses by our investors.
+These factors and any corresponding price fluctuations may materially and adversely affect the market price of our ordinary shares and our ADSs and result in substantial losses by our investors.

 Additionally, market prices for securities of biotechnology and pharmaceutical companies historically have been very volatile.
 The market for these securities has from time to time experienced significant price and volume fluctuations for reasons unrelated to the operating performance of any one company.
-In the past, following periods of market volatility, shareholders have often instituted securities class action litigation.
+In the past, following periods of market volatility, shareholders have often instituted securities class action litigation and we have been named in the past in a lawsuit requesting recognition as a class action, in which we ultimately prevailed.
 If we were involved in securities litigation, it could have a substantial cost and divert resources and attention of management from our business, even if we are successful.

 Future sales of our ordinary shares or ADSs could reduce the market price of our ordinary shares and ADSs.

-Substantial sales of our ordinary shares or the ADSs either on the TASE or on the NYSE American, as applicable, may cause the market price of our ordinary shares or the ADSs to decline.
+Substantial sales of our ordinary shares or our ADSs either on the TASE or on the NYSE American, as applicable, may cause the market price of our ordinary shares or our ADSs to decline.

-Sales by us or our security-holders of substantial amounts of our ordinary shares or the ADSs, or the perception that these sales may occur in the future, could cause a reduction in the market price of our ordinary shares or the ADSs.
-The issuance of any additional ordinary shares or ADSs, or any securities that are exercisable for or convertible into our ordinary shares or the ADSs, may have an adverse effect on the market price of our ordinary shares or the ADSs, as applicable, and will have a dilutive effect on our shareholders.
+Sales by us or our security-holders of substantial amounts of our ordinary shares or our ADSs, or the perception that these sales may occur in the future, could cause a reduction in the market price of our ordinary shares or our ADSs.
+The issuance of any additional ordinary shares or ADSs, or any securities that are exercisable for or convertible into our ordinary shares or our ADSs, may have an adverse effect on the market price of our ordinary shares or our ADSs, as applicable, and will have a dilutive effect on our shareholders.

 We may not satisfy the NYSE American requirements for continued listing.
-If we cannot satisfy these requirements, NYSE American could delist our securities.
+If we cannot satisfy these requirements, the NYSE American could delist our securities.